I was mindlessly flipping through my statistics today.

 Main Store: A few more workbook sales, that's cool.

 Are You Wasting Your Time on Non-Income Producing Activities?

 The last fifteen minutes spent flipping through various statistics meant I was wasting time on stuff that didn't matter, and not DOING the activities that create those statistics.
-One of the first things I do with new business coaching clients is to take a look at their books to see what's working and not working, so I'm not saying to ignore your numbers completely.
+One of the first things I do with new business clients is to take a look at their books to see what's working and not working, so I'm not saying to ignore your numbers completely.